 By far, the most common plug used in the UK is the Type 2 connector, also known as Mennekes connector after the German company that developed it.
 From 2014 onwards, this connector was declared the European standard and the overwhelming majority of EVs sold across the continent now use this connector.

-The acceptance of Type 2 as the standard EV connector in Europe means that Type 1 connectors – also called J1772 – have now mostly been phased out.
-Type 1 connectors have, however, remained the standard for EVs in North America.
+The acceptance of Type 2 as the standard EV connector in Europe means Type 1 connectors – also called J1772 – have now mostly been phased out.
+Type 1 connectors remain the standard for EVs in North America.
 In the UK, you’re only likely to encounter a Type 1 plug on early first-generation EVs, along with slightly older versions of the Nissan Leaf and Mitsubishi Outlander PHEV.
-If your EV uses a Type 1 connector, you can buy a fairly inexpensive passive adapter that allows you to connect to a Type 2 port.
+If your EV uses a Type 1 connector, you can buy a passive adapter that allows you to connect to a Type 2 port.
+Type 1 connectors don't have a built-in lock that prevents the cable being unplugged, while Type 2 ports lock in place while charging.

 Rapid EV chargers

-While Type 2 and Type 1 connectors can handle AC power, allowing users to charge up in a few hours at home or at work, they can’t accept high-voltage DC charging.
-Compared to AC charging which typically fills an EV at a rate of around 7kW, DC chargers often operate between 50 and 150kW.
+Type 2 and Type 1 connectors can handle AC power, allowing users to charge up in a few hours at home or at work, but they can’t accept high-voltage DC charging.
+Public DC chargers typically often operate between 50 and 150kW, although some are even more powerful.
 This much power makes it possible for some EVs to gain around 80% charge in just half an hour.

-Neither Type 2 nor Type 1 connectors can handle DC power, which has led to the development of CCS – also known as combined charging system.
-This connector uses either a Type 2 or Type 1 plug as its top half, while adding an oval-shaped secondary connector below it to handle high-voltage DC power.
-You can use just the top half on its own for AC charging, or use the whole CCS connector to enable faster DC charging speeds.
+As Type 2 and Type 1 connectors can't handle DC power, it has led to the development of CCS – also known as combined charging system.
+This connector uses a Type 2 or Type 1 plug as its top half, while adding an oval-shaped secondary connector below it to handle high-voltage DC power.
+You can use just the top half on its own for slower AC charging, or use the whole CCS connector to enable faster DC charging speeds.
 In Europe, you’ll only find CCS2 connectors to match the standardisation of Type 2 plugs.

 The good news is you don’t need to become an electrician to understand what type of charging your EV can accept.
 All EVs and EV chargers communicate digitally with each other to safely deliver a rate of power the car can accept.
 All you need to do as the user is simply match the correct plug to the connector, plug them in and let the system do the work for you.